jboxberger/synology-gitlab/README.md

 ## synology-gitlab

-This is an upgraded and improved GitLab package which uses the stock Synology Package from [Synology Repo](https://www.synology.com/de-de/dsm/packages/Docker-GitLab).
+This is an upgraded and improved GitLab package which uses the stock Synology Package from [Synology Repo](https://www.synology.com/de-de/dsm/packages/Docker-GitLab) and can be installed over the original package.

 **Download latest SPK**: [here](https://github.com/jboxberger/synology-gitlab/releases)